 Magenta is pursuing new therapies that can target GvHD-causing donor T-cells, and reduce the occurrence of acute GvHD without sacrificing the beneficial effects of the donor graft.

 Deplete Hematopoietic stem cells (HSCs) and immune cells

 Deplete immune cells

-Expand cord blood outside the body
+Expand cord blood stem cells outside the body

 Expand stem cells outside the body for gene therapy/editing